FreekBes/insta_reddit_bot/README.md

 Please note that two-factor authentication is not supported, so disable that for any account you plan on using.
 Also, I shouldn't have to mention this, but be careful showing/sharing any of the contents from this file - it does contain your password.

-After creating this file, open a CLI, cd to the project's folder, then run `npm install`.
-If you don't have npm installed on your system, find out how to install this [here](https://www.npmjs.com/get-npm).
+After creating this file, open a CLI, change directory to the project's folder (`cd /PATH/TO/PROJECT`), then run `npm install` and wait for the installation to complete.